-Everything you need to know about our Bedford hypnotherapy service
+Everything you want to know about our Bedford hypnosis or acupuncture service

 Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
 Our Bedford hypnotherapist has bookings from Monday to Saturday, and you can also be seen in the evening.

 This provides three treatments, and three years of support.

 NOT STOPPING SMOKING

 SOME NOTES ABOUT OUR BEDFORD HYPNOTIST, AND CLIENT COMMENTS